rewls/python-docs/pythons-c-api/initialization-finalization-and-threads.md

 - Bugs and caveats:

-    - The destruction of modeuls and objects in modules is done in random order; this may cause desctructors (`__del__()` methods) to fail when they depend on other objects or modules.
+    - The destruction of modules and objects in modules is done in random order; this may cause desctructors (`__del__()` methods) to fail when they depend on other objects or modules.

     - Small amounts of memory allocated by the Python interpreter may not be freed (if you fin a leak, please report it).

     - Memory tied up in circular references between objects is not freed.

     - Some memory allocated by extension modules may not be freed.

     - Some extensions may not work properly if their initialization routine is called more than once; this can happen if an application calls `Py_Initialize()` and `Py_FinalizeEx()` more than once.

+        - numpy

 - Raises an auditing event `cpython._PySys_ClearAuditHooks` with no arguments.

 > Added in version 3.6.

+## Process-wide parameters

+### `void Py_SetPath(const wchar_t *)`

+- Part of the Stable ABI since version 3.7.

+- This API is kept for backward compatibility: setting `PyConfig.module_search_paths` and `PyConfig.module_search_paths_set` should be used instead, see Python Initialization Configuration.